Cruise passengers arrive at Georgia air base for quarantine

 The Grand Princess docked at the Port of Oakland on Monday after spending days off the California coast while quarantine plans were made.
 Test kits, flown to the ship by military helicopters and dropped on board, showed that 21 people had COVID-19.

-For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
-The vast majority of people recover within weeks, according to the World Health Organization.
+For most people, this coronavirus causes only mild or moderate symptoms, but for a few, especially older adults and people with existing health problems, it can cause more severe illnesses, including pneumonia.
+More than 120,000 people have been infected worldwide, with more than 4,300 deaths, but the vast majority of people recover within weeks.

+In Georgia, 22 people have now tested positive for COVID-19, though some tests have yet to be confirmed by the CDC, Gov. Brian Kemp said in a statement late Tuesday.
+The 22 cases are from Charlton, Cherokee, Cobb, DeKalb, Gwinnett, Fayette, Floyd, Fulton, and Polk counties.

+Fulton County Schools, one of the nation's largest school districts, closed all schools for a second straight day Wednesday after a teacher who worked at two middle schools was found to have COVID-19.
+With about 93,000 students, Fulton County is the largest school district to close nationwide, according to data kept by Education Week.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.